$11000 Welcome Bonus

-The calculator will calculate the odds for the , or any , such as Powerball, based on the same formal of five regular balls and one extra ball.
+The calculator will calculate the odds for the Mega Millions, or any similar game such as Powerball, based on the same formal of five regular balls and one extra ball.

 The defaults shown are the fixed prizes for all wins except the jackpot.
 The win for the jackpot shown is roughly the current jackpot amount.

-The return column shows the ratio of the return to the amount bet.
-The total return in the lower right cell is the overall expected return of the , before considering taxes, the time value of annuity payments, and jackpot sharing.
+The return column shows the ratio of the expected win to the amount bet for each event.
+In other words, the relative value of that prize to the amount bet.
+The total return in the lower right cell is the overall expected return of the, before considering taxes, the time value of annuity payments, and jackpot sharing.

 - The pay table is shown in the default values of the calculator below.

-- For an extra $1, the player may also bet the Megapolier.
+- For an extra $1, the player may also bet the Megaplier.